SuffolkLITLab/ALKiln/CONTRIBUTING.md

 ## Setup

+If you are not already in contact with us, you can join the #assembly-line-test channel in the [docassemble Slack](https://docassemble.org/docs/support.html#tocAnchor-1-1) or [make a new issue](https://github.com/SuffolkLITLab/ALKiln/issues/new) and mention @niharikasingh to let us know you're interested.

 1. Asking to join as a contributor is simplest.
 You can fork, but you will have to change lines in your `.env` file and may have to set GitHub secrets in your repository.
 You have to talk to us either way.
 1. Clone the repository locally: `git clone git@github.com:SuffolkLITLab/ALKiln.git`
 1. Run `npm install`
 1. Create [your `.env` file](#env) at the root of the project.
-1. Contact @plocket to get important information for your `.env` file.
+1. Contact @niharikasingh to get important information for your `.env` file.
 1. Run `npm run setup`

 Advanced contributors: If you're going to work on our docassemble internal testing interviews, do so as a contributor on this repository.
 Avoid forking if you can.
 The reasons are complex.
 If you feel a need to fork, reach out to us.